SabineEmden/astro-website/src/content/notes/sws-kickoff.md

   - [ ] Write new copy for About section
   - [ ] Add a list of five most recent articles
 - [x] Update the [Now](../../now) page
-- [ ] Publish at least two new articles:
+- [ ] Publish at two new articles
-  - [ ] Review of punch needle class at Sawtooth School for Visual Arts
-  - [ ] TBD
 - [x] Update note on [technical milestones](../technical-milestones)
-- [ ] Publish monthly review for August 2025
+- [ ] Publish monthly review for September 2025

 ## Discussion Prompts